-- Storm Drain Construction Fund (405) To account for receipt and subsequent expenditure of developer fees assessed to provide additional storm drains, as required. - Measure 'O' Bond Fund (417) To account for proceeds of a general obligation bond, approved by the voters, for the purchase of park lands and "open space" areas. - Redevelopment Funds (480-488) To account for monies to be used for the acquisition or construction of facilities or land, as well as other project and administrative costs.
+- Storm Drain Construction Fund (405) To account for receipt and subsequent expenditure of developer fees assessed to provide additional storm drains, as required. - Measure 'O' Bond Fund (417) To account for proceeds of a general obligation bond, approved by the voters, for the purchase of park lands and "open space" areas. - Successor Redevelopment Funds (480-488) To account for Successor Agency activities as it completes the affairs and obligations of the dissolved redevelopment agency.